-We are a dedicated core team of nurses, medics, physios, occupational therapist, speech and language therapists and Dietitians and Pharmacist who will provide a holistic assessment on admission to Royal Cornwall Hospital Trust.
+We are a dedicated core team of nurses, medics, physios, occupational therapists, speech and language therapists, dietitians and pharmacists who will provide a holistic assessment on admission to Royal Cornwall Hospital Trust.

 After initial assessment and treatment you will be discharged home or on to another specialist for ongoing care and treatment.

 We are a busy ward taking patients from the emergency department 24 hours a day and so patients have a short stay on our unit.

 There is always a nurse in charge on shift and so please feel free to ask to talk to them for any concerns.

 This is a mixed sex eight trolleyed assessment area.
 Patients come from GPs, ED, Same day Emergency Care or outpatient clinics.